countable-web/ops/developers/CODING_STANDARDS.md

   ### Aim to understand
   Any code that you write, you should understand.
 If you wrote 10 lines to fix a bug, you should understand all 10 lines.
 Any code that is written without understanding, means you also don't understand what kind of bugs you may cause.
   - Don't copy and paste from stackoverflow/ChatGPT without first understanding it.
-  - If you're on React, you're likely going to use `useEffect` hook often.
+  - If you're using React, you're likely going to use `useEffect` hook often.
 Understand it => https://react.dev/reference/react/useEffect
   - Read relevant documentation on third party libraries before using it.

   ### Be Explicit